rmDitch/reMarkable-year-week-tasks-planner/README.md

 Latest version from my post on r/RemarkableTablet:  Better grayscale & cleaner year view.
 Tab style page headers & neater clickable icons ( ♡ palm os).

+Download the PDF for your remarkable or the docx to make your own changes.

 **Screenshot**
 ![Screenshot.jpg](Screenshot.jpg)